CNAG-Biomedical-Informatics/cbicall/docs/help/performance.md

 ### Parallelization

 Parallel execution is supported, but performance does not scale linearly with additional threads.
-In practice, optimal throughput is usually achieved with **about 4 threads per task**.
+In practice, optimal throughput is usually achieved with **4-6 threads per task**.

 For example, on a 12-core workstation:

-- Running **3 tasks with 4 threads each** is typically faster than
+- Running **3 tasks with 4 threads each** is typically preferred than
 - Running a **single task with all 12 threads**

 A runtime example is shown in the figure below.

 !!!
-Example "Performance"
+Example "Performance WES"

     ![Time](https://raw.githubusercontent.com/CNAG-Biomedical-Informatics/cbicall/refs/heads/main/docs/img/run-time.png)